10.1 Introduction to Database Views

 In this example:

-• We define a stored procedure named dynamic_employee_view that accepts a department ID as a parameter.
+- We define a stored procedure named

-• We use prepared statements to execute the dynamic SQL query with the provided parameter.
+that filters employee data based on the provided department ID. - We use prepared statements to execute the dynamic SQL query with the provided parameter.

 To use the dynamic view, you can call the stored procedure with the desired department ID: